 It doesn’t matter who spent the money, or who now owns the item or items you bought with the joint loan or overdraft.

-It also doesn’t make a difference whether you’re married, in a civil partnership or even if you’re not in a relationship at all.
-For example:
+And it doesn’t make a difference whether you’re married, in a civil partnership or even if you’re not in a relationship at all.

-- If your husband, wife or partner passes away, any joint mortgage will still need to be repaid by you, and
+- If your husband, wife or partner dies, you will still need to repay any joint mortgage.

-- If you break up with your boyfriend or girlfriend, they could still run up a debt on a joint bank account if there’s an overdraft facility and leave you with the total bill
+- If you break up with your boyfriend or girlfriend, they could still run up a debt on a joint bank account if there’s an overdraft facility, leaving you with the total bill.

 What about credit cards – can they be taken out jointly?

-It is possible for the main cardholder to let someone else have a credit card on the same account but the so-called secondary cardholder doesn’t have legal responsibility to make any payments to the credit card company.
+This secondary cardholder doesn’t have a legal responsibility to make any payments to the credit card company.